nikolmichaelidou/Data-Dashboard/README.md

 - From the dev container you can open Trends in your host browser:
   `$BROWSER https://trends.google.com/trends/explore?q=Arcane`

+## New quick tricks
+- 📥 "Download CSV" — export the visible chart data for analysis/export.
+- 🔗 "Share link" — create a permalink that encodes the chart data in the URL hash (copy & paste to share).

 ## Data ideas
 - 🔎 Google Trends (Interest over time)
 - 📚 Wikipedia Pageviews (Arcane TV series)